odk-x/docs/odkx-src/tables-using.rst

 Creating and Editing Data
 ---------------------------------

-Tables supports creating new rows and editing existing records and provides a variety of methods to do so.
+Tables support creating new rows and editing existing records and provide a variety of methods to do so.
 These can be integrated into your Data Management Application's workflow or accessed directly.

 .. _tables-using-edit-survey: